New Episodes!

 Play Episode

-In Greg's work as a coach, he often hears questions on how to discuss anything with your spouse:
+In Greg's work as a coach, he often hears something like this:

 "Yes I agree, but how do I talk to my spouse about that???"